Jamaican Opportunity

 6. What should I pack?

-• Four pairs of scrubs.
-They can be school scrubs, scrubs that you got for Christmas, whatever
+* 4 pairs of scrubs.
+They can be school scrubs, scrubs that you got for Christmas, whatever you want.
+Nothing inappropriate on them.

-• Shoes to wear in the clinic (see question 10)
+* Shoes to wear in the clinic (see question 10)

-• Socks & undies
+* Socks & undies

-• Workout clothes if you so choose
+* Workout clothes if you so choose

-• A swim suit (again, NO ONE will care if you wear the same one all week-seriously).
+* A swim suit (again, NO ONE will care if you wear the same one all week-Seriously).

-nicer ones).
-If you have a pair of old gym shoes that you’re fine walking around in the ocean
+* WATER-SHOES or shoes to walk on the coral with.
+We highly recommend getting some water-shoes (they usually have cheap ones at Target or any sporting goods store would have nicer ones).
+If you have a pair of old gym shoes that you’re fine walking around in the ocean with, those will work.

-• Toiletries (try to pack small bottles of shampoo etc. so that we don’t have to send it to check
+* Toiletries (try to pack small bottles of shampoo etc so that we don’t have to send it to check through-you can’t carry on more than 3 ounces of liquid)

-• Camera—use your phone
+* Camera—use your phone

 7. How do I bring enough sunscreen if I have to pack in a carry-on?